nalinda6963/life/_posts/2021-03-04-energy-monitor.md

     Monitor and capture energy usage at the breaker level

 ## Future Enhancements
-    - ML model to read the energy signature and identify individual equipments
+    - ML model to read the energy signature and identify individual types of equipment
         EX: Use cases: Home energy report will be more accurate

-    - Predictive Analytics to provide equipment working condition to the customers
+    - Predictive Analytics to provide equipment working conditions to the customers
         Ex:
         * Identify issues earlier and save unnecessary expensive service and replacement cost
         * Promote equipment better serve individual customer usage and matches the home energy profile (Cost efficiency of going for most energy efficient vs what best for them based on the usage)

-## How does the setup looks like
+## How does the setup look like
     - This is how the CT installation looks like (@@ToDo::details instructions to come)